(Greater Recycling in Every Evanston Neighborhood)

 Set your container out by 7 a.m. on your collection day.
 Please note that condominium recycling will be picked up on Fridays rather than your regularly scheduled collection day.
 Put your address on your container and keep it in a safe place between collection days.

-To report a missed recycling pick up fill out this form online or call 311
+To report a missed recycling pick up submit a service request or call 311

-To report a missed yard waste pick up fill out this form online or call 311
+To report a missed yard waste pick up submit a service request or call 311

 Holiday collection - check the holiday collection schedule for important information on garbage and recycling collection on holidays.